HotPatcher: A open source UE resource hot patching tool

 • IoStorePakListOptions: Parameters passed to IoStorePaklist, such as -compress.

-• IoStoreCommandletOptions: Parameters passed to the IoStoreCommandlet.
+• IoStoreCommandletOptions: Parameters passed to IoStoreCommandlet.

 • bStoragePakList: Store the IoStore paklist file.